counsyl/capone/README.md

 For writing tests, the method `assert_transaction_in_ledgers_for_amounts_with_evidence` is provided for convenience.
-As its name implies, it allows asserting the existence of exactly one `Transaction` with the ledger amounts, evidence, and other fields on ledger provided to the method.
+As its name implies, it allows asserting the existence of exactly one `Transaction` with the ledger amounts, evidence, and other fields on Ledger provided to the method.

 ```